-During hearings for Non-Title IX cases, the advisor is not permitted to speak or participate in the hearing.
+During hearings, the advisor is not permitted to speak or participate in the hearing.
 However, the party or their advisor may request a brief, 5-minute recess for private consultation.

 Should either party be unable to find an advisor, the College will provide one for the hearing.